MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **How to run**

 1. Open the Python and Pure Data examples and fill in the correct IP and port settings.
-2. Turn off any Firewall on your machine.
+2. Turn off any firewall on your machine, if you can.
 3. Execute the _example2_client.py_ Python file.
 This will start sending "tick" messages to PD continuously, every half second.
 4. Turn on the metronome in the PD example to send the other way.